mayee/dragonshard/README.md

 -   Auto configuration on startup.
 -   Code generator online.
 -   Some commonly used out-of-the-box samples program.
--   No cool features, only simple, simple and easy to use.
+-   No cool features, simple and easy to use.

 ## License